Each heading slides to reveal information.

 - For a tumor the size and shape of mine, what have been your results with respect to facial nerve function, both temporary and permanent?

 - What is the likelihood that my remaining hearing will be preserved after this surgery?
+(This question mainly applies if you have a smaller tumor (<2cm) and useful hearing before surgery)

 - Do you anticipate total tumor removal with a single operation?
 If not, what are my follow-up options?
-Surgery?
-Radiation?

 - When and how often should I schedule follow-up MRIs after treatment?
-Will I get these MRIs for up to 10 years?

 - Does your hospital have a neurological intensive care unit?